RetroDECK/ES-DE/INSTALL.md

 You normally don't need to modify this file manually as it's created by the built-in input configuration step.
 This procedure is detailed in the [User guide](USERGUIDE.md#input-device-configuration).

-If your controller and keyboard stop working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen re-appear on the next startup, or you can start ES-DE with the `--force-input-config` command line argument.
+If your controller and keyboard stop working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen re-appear on the next startup, or you can start ES-DE with the `--force-input-config` command line option.

-## Command line arguments
+## Command line options

 You can use **--help** or **-h** to view the list of command line options, as shown here.

 ### Unix

 ```
+--display [index]               Display/monitor to use (1, 2, 3 or 4)
 --resolution [width] [height]   Application resolution
 --windowed                      Windowed mode, should be combined with --resolution
 --fullscreen-normal             Normal fullscreen mode